FitnessHealthHealth & BeautyWomen

 Where creatine fits with the rest of the supplement aisle

-If you are already taking magnesium for sleep, vitamin D in winter, or something like myo-inositol for PCOS, creatine slots in alongside them without interaction.
+If you are already taking magnesium or apigenin for sleep, vitamin D in winter, or something like myo-inositol for PCOS, creatine slots in alongside them without interaction.
 It is not glamorous.
 There is no flavour to discuss, no morning routine to film, no skin-related before-and-after to post.
 It is a cheap white powder that helps your muscles work slightly better and may help your bones and brain at the margins.
+It also makes a useful contrast with the noisier end of the aisle: berberine is what it looks like when the marketing outruns the trials.

 That is also why the slow shift in how UK women think about it feels like a real change rather than a trend – the people recommending it loudest are coaches, NHS-trained dietitians and menopause clinicians, not influencers.
 The NHS guidance on eating well still puts food first, and rightly so, but the gap between “no harm” and “actively useful” for creatine has narrowed enough that it is now a sensible question to ask your GP rather than a fringe one.